inato/inato-anticovid/functions/README.md

 The local configuration is stored in `.runtimeconfig.json`

+If you need to launch the `refreshAlgoliaTrialIndex` function, you'll need to set the `pg.password` and `pg.ip` variables in `.runtimeconfig.json` (available in 1password)

 ### Usage

 #### Prerequisite: have a JDK installed

 ```sh
 brew install homebrew/cask/java
 ```